obsidiandynamics/zerolog/README.md

 Zlg solves the above problems by accumulating primitives one-at-a-time into an instance of `Zlg.LogChain`.
 The `LogChain` API has an `arg()` method for each of Java's eight primitive types, as well as `Object`.
 By using the fluent chaining pattern, and dealing with one argument at a time, Zlg circumvents the arity problem with a tiny interface.
 When logging is suppressed, primitives are never boxed and arrays are never allocated — thus Zlg has a zero object allocation rate and zero impact on the GC.
 (This has been verified with GC profiling.)

 As a further optimisation, the interface-driven, inverted dependency design style of Zlg enables it to substitute its stateful (accumulator) log chain with a `NopLogChain` as soon as it concludes that logging has been disabled for the requested level.
-Because the `NopLogChain` implementation is a pre-instantiated singleton with no-op methods and no shared fields, JIT is able to aggressively inline the bulk of the chained calls.
-In our benchmarks we see no material difference between short and long chains; evidently JIT is doing its job.
+Because the `NopLogChain` implementation is a pre-instantiated singleton with no-op methods and no shared fields, it's subject to aggressive optimisation.
+Benchmarks conducted with a large number of formatting arguments indicate an incremental (per-arg) cost of around 0.05 ns.

 ## Can I combine Zlg with SLF4J?
 With the `zerolog-slf4j17` binding installed, Zlg acts as a lightweight layer above SLF4J; it does not prevent you from accessing SLF4J's `LoggerFactory` directly.
 Any code that is already logging with SLF4J's `Logger` may continue to do so unimpeded.